Perspicacity11/MakersWk7-JavascriptWebApps/practicals/thermostat-frontend/README.md

 { "temperature": 20 }
 ```

+In this exercise, you'll need to:
+ * Use `fetch` to make an HTTP request
+ * Update the content of the page using `document.querySelector` and `.innerText`

 ## Exercise - initial temperature

-Create a new project directory `thermostat-client` and initialise it with a `package.json`, as usual.
+Create a new project directory `thermostat-client` and initialise it with a `package.json`.

 1. Create a page that contains only a single HTML `<p>` element — empty for now.
 2. Write JavaScript code in the `index.js` file to request the URL `http://localhost:3000/temperature` and extract the temperature value from the received response.